Brother XR9550prw Review – Features, Comparisons, Pros & Cons

 While the Brother XR9550prw sewing machine is not an embroidery machine that can be programmed to stitch designs, this sewing machine does come with one built-in monogramming font.

 The 55 included alphanumeric stitches come in one font only, so if you’re looking to do more than that, consider finding a different machine.

 Is the XR9550prw sewing machine a serger?

 However, if you are looking for a professional way to create a seam and finish edges, this can be done using the overcasting presser foot and one of the overcasting stitches.
-You just have to make sure that you have already trimmed the edges of the fabric before sewing the seam.
+You just have to ensure that you have already trimmed the edges of the fabric before sewing the seam.

 How noisy is the XR9550prw?

 Compared to many of its competitors, this sewing machine is surprisingly quiet!